pgadmin-org/pgadmin4/docs/en_US/foreign_table_dialog.rst

 .. image:: images/foreign_table_columns.png

 Use the fields in the *Columns* tab to to add columns and their attributes to the table.
-Click *Add* to define a column:
+Click the *Add* icon (+) to define a column:

 * Use the *Name* field to add a descriptive name for the column.
-* Use the drop-down listbox next to *Data Type* to select a data type for the column.
+* Use the drop-down listbox in the *Data Type* field to select a data type for the column.
 This can include array specifiers.
 For more information on which data types are supported by PostgreSQL, refer to Chapter 8 of the core documentation.
-* Use the *Length* field to specify the length of a data string.
-* Use the *Precision* field to specify the total number of significant digits.
-* Use the *Default* field to specify a default data value.
-* Check the *Not Null* checkbox to specify the column may not contain null values.
-* Use the *Statistics* field to specify *true* or *false* if the foreign data wrapper can collect statistics for the foreign table.
-* Use the drop-down listbox next to *Collation* to apply a collation setting to the foreign table.

-Click *Add* to specify each additional column; to discard a column, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to specify each additional column; to discard a column, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *Constraints* tab to continue.

 .. image:: images/foreign_table_constraints.png

 Use the fields in the *Constraints* tab to apply a table constraint to the foreign table.
-Click *Add* to define a constraint:
+Click the *Add* icon (+) to define a constraint:

 * Use the *Name* field to add a descriptive name for the constraint.
 If the constraint is violated, the constraint name is present in error messages, so constraint names like *col must be positive* can be used to communicate helpful information.
 * Use the *Check* field to write a check expression producing a Boolean result.
 Each row in the foreign table is expected to satisfy the check expression.
 * Check the *No Inherit* checkbox to specify that the constraint will not propagate to child tables.
 * Uncheck the *Validate* checkbox to disable validation.
 The database will not assume that the constraint holds for all rows in the table.

-Click *Add* to specify each additional constraint; to discard a constraint, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to specify each additional constraint; to discard a constraint, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *Options* tab to continue.

 .. image:: images/foreign_table_options.png

 Use the fields in the *Options* tab to specify options to be associated with the new foreign table or one of its columns; the accepted option names and values are specific to the foreign data wrapper associated with the foreign server.
-Click the *Add* button to add an option/value pair.
+Click the *Add* icon (+) to add an option/value pair.

 * Specify the option name in the *Option* field.
 Duplicate option names are not allowed.
 * Provide a corresponding value in the *Value* field.

-Click *Add* to specify each additional option/value pair; to discard an option, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon (+) to specify each additional option/value pair; to discard an option, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Click the *Security* tab to continue.